 Additionally, another 2018 study found that those who lifted a heavier weight but failed to squeeze the bicep, saw 5.5% less bicep growth compared to those who achieved a good bicep squeeze with lighter weights.

-Therefore you should use a lighter weight for bicep curls, and prevent cheating.
+Therefore you should use a lighter weight bicep curls.

 4) Heavy Bicep Curls Do Not Develop Mind-Muscle Connection.